JasonSwingen/js-outdoors/_posts/2018-08-24-northern-minnesota-fishing-resources.markdown

     - <a target="_blank" rel="nofollow" class="btn-social facebook" href="https://www.facebook.com/BruleRiverSportsmensClub/"><i class="fa fa-facebook" aria-hidden="true"></i></a>
 -   <a target="_blank" href="http://www.lrcd.org/lake-superior-coldwater-coalition.html">Lake Superior Coldwater Coalition</a>
     - An organization built to maintain, protect, and restore healthy cold water ecosystems with relatively stable flows and a diversity of habitat for fish and wildlife to enhance our quality of life.
--   <a target="_blank" href="http://www.kamloopsadvocates.org/">Kamloops Advocates</a>
-    - They Provide information and education on Minnesota's premier hatchery based Lake Superior trophy and harvest rainbow trout fishery.
-Kamloops Advocates are a user group dedicated to supporting an effective Kamloops program and the economic, recreational, and social fishing opportunities that it provides.

 ## Local Guides